-Dr. Vos's research focuses on the scholarship of teaching and learning, specifically related to experiential education.
-She has published research related to preceptor development, student-patient encounter documentation, and co-curricular activities.
+Research: Susan Vos's research focuses on the scholarship of teaching and learning, specifically related to experiential education, preceptor development, and students with disabilities.
+She has published research related to preceptor development, student-patient encounter documentation, students with disabilities, mentoring, and co-curricular activities.

 Teaching: Susan Vos teaches in pediatric pharmacotherapy, leadership and continuing professional development, and interprofessional practice topics throughout the curriculum.
 She also enjoys teaching in a variety of experiential settings including service learning, academia, and a global health experience in Punta Gorda, Belize.
 She embraces active learning in all educational areas and enjoys utilizing humor, storytelling, and theatrical performance.
 She also assists in the development and delivery of preceptor educational programs.